mexts/init/README.md

 The work must have the following files in itself:
 1. <b>mext:</b> instruction of installing the work.
 2. <b>requirements:</b> you may want create it with `pip freeze` or `pip install pipreqs && pipreqs`
+3. <b>config.py:</b> if you want to config anything else, you can write your code in the config.py file, which will run before installing the extension

 The responsibility of the work, including testing, quality, and etc, lies with the author.